-The anchor extensions are the components that link the machine's mast to the structure in question.
-They are coupled to the mast by means of appropriate and approved perpendicular joints and to the structure by means of appropriate supporting feet.
-The anchor extensions are supplied in two standard lengths.
+The anchor extensions are the components that link the machine's mast to the structure.
+They are coupled to the mast by means of approved perpendicular joints and to the structure by means of supporting feet.
 The extension bars are made of a rod with a diameter of 1.9 in and a thickness of 0.12 in with a wall mounting plate.
-This is normally mounted to the wall by means of anchor bolts which are suitable for the type of walling present in the building; it is possible to use other types of mounting components, however, only after an assessment is carried out and decided upon every time, as it depends on the particular requirements of the construction site.
+This is normally mounted to the wall by means of anchor bolts which are suitable for the type of walling present in the building; it is possible to use other types of mounting components, however, only after an assessment is carried out, as it depends on the requirements of the construction site.
 These components are also protected against corrosion as they are treated with electrolytic galvanizing.
-The anchor extensions (1) are equipped with mounting plates (2) which are flexible in order to adapt to any facade profile, a diagonal rod (3) which is joined to the two extension bars with swivel joints (4) and has the function of making the system more rigid, thus preventing the structure from loosening.
-Optional equipment which may be supplied consists of extension bars which are longer than those mentioned above to allow installations on any type of building or traditional scaffolding. or they may be used for greater distances between the mast and the wall.
+The mast component is fitted with an anti-twist bracket (1) that counteracts the naturally occurring rotational forces imposed on the mast by the motor.
+The anchor extensions (2) are equipped with mounting plates (3) which are flexible to adapt to any facade profile, a diagonal rod (5) which is joined to the two extension bars with swivel joints has the function of making the system more rigid, thus preventing the structure from loosening.
+Optional equipment which may be supplied consists of extension bars which are longer than standard lengths allow installations on any type of building or traditional scaffolding, or they may be used for greater distances between the mast and the wall.